-Nine weeks into the year and there have already been 12 school shootings
+There has been, on average, 1 school shooting every week this year

 March 2: Mount Pleasant, Michigan

 Two people were shot to death at a dormitory on the campus of Central Michigan University.
-The victims are not students and police think the incident stemmed from a domestic situation.
+The victims were not students and police think the incident stemmed from a domestic situation.

 February 27: Norfolk, Virginia